Goals and targets FY26

 - Reduce corporate emissions - Reduce generator usage through the management of reactive fault management.

-- Customer decarbonisation - Reduce the average connection time for Electric Vehicle chargers to be installed on the Powerco network.
-During FY25 we will baseline connection times and adopt Powerco-managed connection process.
+- Customer decarbonisation - Reduce the average connection time for Electric Vehicle chargers to be installed on our network.
+During FY26 we will baseline connection times.

-- Customer decarbonisation - 20% of residential and small commercial gas volume going through our network is renewable by 2030.
-Identification of a specific year-on-year targeted renewable gas volume supply for FY25-FY30.
+- Customer decarbonisation - 20% of residential and small commercial gas volume is renewable by 2030.
+Identification of a specific year-on-year targeted renewable gas volume supply for FY26-FY30.

 - Powerco's decarbonisation strategy was completed and published internally.
 Work on climate change adaptation is underway with plans included in the 2024 AMP.
 Longer-term actions will be rolled into our network modernisation plan.